JFoxUK/D3POC/README.md

 # D3POC

-Raw files for LWC in Experience cloud to produce a chart using D3.js with the functionality of - Brushign for Zooming.
+Raw files for LWC in Experience cloud to produce a chart using D3.js with the functionality of - Brushing for Zooming.

 Upload D3.js as a static resource in your salesforce org.